Haworthia bolusii Baker

 How to Grow and Care for Haworthia bolusii

-Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
-However, they do not like being too cold.
+Hardiness: This succulent likes warmer temperatures in the summer but cool in the winter.
+However, it does not like being too cold.
 H. bolusii can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: During the hottest summer months, when Haworthias are mostly dormant, water just enough to keep the leaves from shriveling.
-From fall to spring, when growth is most active, water H. bolusii thoroughly, then wait until the top of the soil dries out before watering again.
-Water the plants less during the winter when their growth slows down significantly.
+Watering: During the hottest summer months, water just enough to keep the leaves from shriveling.
+From fall to spring, when growth is most active, water your H. bolusii thoroughly, then wait until the top of the soil dries out before watering again.
+Water this plant less during the winter when its growth slows down significantly.

-Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, H. bolusii should be repotted into fresh soil every two to three years.
+Repotting: This slow-growing succulent can stay in the same pot for years.
+To keep your plant healthy and happy, repot H. bolusii into fresh soil every two to three years in spring or fall.
+Repotting time is also the time to take offsets for propagation.

 Learn more at How to Grow and Care for Haworthia.